 This post may contain affiliate links.
 See my disclosure policy.

 My healthy pumpkin pancakes are extra thick, fluffy, and made in just one bowl!
-No eggs, no dairy, and no flour needed, they make a fabulous breakfast!
+No eggs and no flour needed, they make a quick and easy breakfast.

 Need more healthy pumpkin recipes?
 Try my healthy pumpkin bread, healthy pumpkin cookies, and healthy pumpkin bread next.

 - Rolled oats.
-Blended rolled oats yield oat flour, which replaces the need for any flour.
+Blended rolled oats yield oat flour, eliminating the need for any other flour.
 You can also use quick-cooking oats.
-As I wanted to keep this recipe gluten-free, I used certified gluten-free rolled oats.
+To keep this recipe gluten-free, I used certified gluten-free rolled oats.

 - Pumpkin pie spice.
 A must for any pumpkin recipe!
 If you can’t find pumpkin pie spice, you can use a mix of cinnamon, nutmeg, cloves, and ginger.